 https://birding-experience.com/wp-content/uploads/2022/01/Sani-Lodge-Tersine-hirondelle-Tersina-viridis-315-1240x700.jpg

-It will be time to continue our descent into the lower parts of the Ecuadorian Amazon basin, to the town of Coca, located on the Napo River.
-From here we continue our descent into the lower Amazon to the Amazonian town of Coca (350 metres) (Francisco de Orellana) in the province of Napo.
-From the docks on the Napo River, Ecuador's largest tributary of the Amazon, we will board our motorized dugout canoe for a descent of about three hours, our first immersion in this green world.
-After arriving at the edge of the Yasuni National Park in the territory of the Sani community, we will transfer to smaller dugout canoes and then row along the black water canals to the lagoon on the edge of which the lodge is located (250 metres).
+It will be time to continue our descent into the lower parts of the Ecuadorian Amazon basin to the town of Coca (Francisco de Orellana), located on the Napo River (350 masl) in Napo province.
+From the docks on the Napo River, Ecuador's largest tributary of the Amazon, we will board our motorized dugout canoe for a descent of about three hours, our first immersion into the lowland Amazon.
+After arriving at the edge of Yasuni National Park in the territory of the Sani community, we will transfer to smaller dugout canoes and then row along the black water canals to the lagoon where the lodge sits (250 masl).
 After settling into our spacious cabins, our guide will give us a presentation of the site and a briefing on the upcoming trip.
-This day is essentially a travel day, but along the Napo River (riparian and "white water" ecosystem) and then along the narrow "black water" channels and around the lagoon we will have the opportunity to observe our first Amazonian species.
+This day is essentially a travel day, but along the Napo River (riparian and "white water" ecosystem), along the narrow “black water” channels, and around the lagoon, we will have the opportunity to observe our first Amazonian species.

 Day 13: Clay licks and black water channels